 For me, it is certainly a welcome change, and something that I think more manufacturers of pianos should experiment with, many of them probably being a little bit too scared to stray from what is considered the norm.

 The piano measures out at almost 53 inches long, 16 inches deep, and almost 31 inches standing off the ground.
 The SP 280 is surprisingly light, weighing in at just under 42 pounds.
 This is considerably lighter than some of Korg’s other models, such as the LP 180 and 380, which weigh in at about 80 pounds.

-Below, take a look at some of the best selling digital pianos that are currently on sale at Amazon, and compare their features to the SP280:
+Below, take a look at some of the best selling digital pianos that are currently online, and compare their features to the SP280:

 Voices and Tones

 There are a number of wonderful sounds housed on the SP 280.
 While the piano holds an assortment of 30 different voices and tones, its highlighted feature is certainly the grand, acoustic, and concert piano tones.